 Arizona is a great place for fly fishing.
 With its many rivers and lakes, the state offers plenty of opportunities for anglers looking to catch some fish.
 The Grand Canyon State has become a popular destination for fly fishing enthusiasts, and with good reason.

 Tucson, Arizona is not as well known for its fly fishing as some other areas of the country, but that doesn’t mean that it’s impossible to find good spots to fly fish in Tucson.
 The city and its surrounding areas are home to a variety of freshwater and saltwater fishing opportunities, including some excellent fly fishing.
-The Santa Cruz River, which flows through Tucson, is a great spot for fly fishing.
+The Tucson area is fortunate to have the Santa Cruz River, a prime location for fly fishing.